kubeovn/docs/docs/advance/performance-tuning.en.md

 | HOST Network       | 13.1         | 12.4         | 28.2          | 6.02         |

-### Overlay， Underlay 以及 Calico 不同模式性能对比
+### Overlay， Underlay and Calico Comparison

-下面我们会比较优化后 Kube-OVN 在不同包大小下的 Overlay 和 Underlay 性能，并和 Calico 的 `IPIP Always` `IPIP never` 以及宿主机网络做比较。
+Next, we compare the overlay and underlay performance of the optimized Kube-OVN at different packet sizes with Calico's `IPIP Always`, `IPIP never` and the host network.

 *Environment*:
 - Kubernetes: 1.22.0